 - (a) Made only in the prescribed Bid cum Application Form or Revision Form (i.e. Pink colour form). - (b) The Bid must be for a minimum of 15 Equity Shares and in multiples of 15 Equity Shares thereafter so as to ensure that the Bid Amount payable by the Eligible Employee does not exceed ₹500,000.
 However, a Bid by an Eligible Employee in the Employee Reservation Portion will be considered for allocation, in the first instance, for a Bid amounting up to ₹200,000 (which will be less Employee Discount).
-In the event of any under-subscription in the Employee Reservation Portion, the unsubscribed portion will be available for allocation and Allotment, proportionately to all Eligible Employees, who have bid in excess of ₹200,000, provided however that the maximum Bid in this category by an Eligible Employee cannot exceed ₹500,000 (which will be less Employee Discount). - (c) Eligible Employees should mention their employee number at the relevant place in the Bid cum Application Form. - (d) Only Eligible Employees (as defined in the Red Herring Prospectus) were eligible to apply in this Offer under the Employee Reservation Portion and the Bidder. - (e) Bids by Eligible Employees in the Employee Reservation Portion and in the Net Offer portion shall not be treated as multiple Bids.
+In the event of any under-subscription in the Employee Reservation Portion, the unsubscribed portion will be available for allocation and Allotment, proportionately to all Eligible Employees, who have bid in excess of ₹200,000 (which will be less Employee cannot exceed ₹500,000 (which will be less Employee Cannot exceed ₹500,000 (which will be less Employee Discount). - (c) Eligible Employees should mention their employee number at the relevant place in the Bid cum Application Form. - (d) Only Eligible Employees (as defined in the Red Herring Prospectus) were eligible to apply in this Offer under the Employee Reservation Portion and the Bidder. - (e) Bids by Eligible Employees in the Employee Reservation Portion and in the Net Offer portion shall not be treated as multiple Bids.
 Our Company reserves the right to reject, in its absolute discretion, all or any multiple Bids in any or all categories. - (f) Only those Bids, which are received at or above the Offer Price net of Employee Discount, if any, would be considered for Allotment under this category. - (g) Eligible Employees can apply at Cut-off Price. - (h) In case of joint bids, the First Bidder shall be an Eligible Employee.